hericah/qt6-macos-arm64-compile/README.md

 cmake --build build --parallel 8
 ```

-**note**: webengine has parallel 1 to prevent an error, the rest can be 8 threads.
-The
+**note**: webengine has parallel 1 to prevent a race condition, the rest can be 8 threads.
-final statement just installs everything.

 ### install